 Cautions to Keep in Mind

-A common misconception, is mistaking sweet chestnuts for the horse chestnut, with their green spiny casings bearing a similar appearance.
-It is important to note the the horse chestnut is poisonous, however identification should be straightforward for a novice forager.
-Firstly the spines on a sweet chestnut are much finer and numerous, whereas the horse chestnut tends to bear less spines that are shorter.
+A common misconception is mistaking sweet chestnuts for the toxic horse chestnut, with their green spiny casings bearing a similar appearance.
+It is important to note the horse chestnut is poisonous, however, identification should be straightforward for a novice forager.
+Firstly the spines on a sweet chestnut are much finer and numerous, whereas the horse chestnut tends to bear fewer spines that are shorter.
 Horse chestnuts are generally slightly larger and rounder, as well as the leaf structure of the tree being easily distinguishable too.
-The horse chestnut leaf consists of 5-7 smaller radial leaflets, which begin narrow and broaden before forming a slightly rounded leaf end.
-Whereas the American chestnut has single, pointed, lance shaped leaves.
+The horse chestnut leaf consists of 5-7 smaller radial leaflets, which begin to narrow and broaden before forming a slightly rounded leaf end.
+Whereas the American chestnut has single, pointed, lance-shaped leaves.

 The American chestnut was once a very significant supply of food, for humans and animals alike.
 As such an abundant crop, many farmers used the endless supply of nuts as a feed for livestock, and they were a readily available food supply for native Americans.

 Due to their huge population sizes, they were a bountiful source of wood too.
 The trees grew quickly, reaching heights of 30m, and had a favourable grain patterning.
 This made them the wood of choice for furniture and structural components.
 The trees also contain high amounts of tannin, which would often be extracted for use in the tannin and leather trade of America.
 The American chestnut was a hugely valued tree, for all that it could provide.

 Whilst the trees valued history is marred with the threat of a declining population, there is still positivity in their story.
 With small pockets of trees surviving, and the hope of disease resistance varieties, the future remains bright, not blight!—————

 Written by Hannah Sweet